FMCSA Removes Three Devices from List of Registered ELDs

 Pre-employment Investigations for Drug and Alcohol Program Violations

-Beginning January 6, 2023, pre-employment Clearinghouse query will satisfy threquirement to investigate a prospective driver’s previous drug and alcohol program violations, as established by 49 CFR 391.23(e).
+Beginning January 6, 2023, a pre-employment Clearinghouse query will satisfy the requirement to investigate a prospective driver’s previous drug and alcohol program violations, as established by 49 CFR 391.23(e).

 Employers of CDL drivers are required to conduct background investigations before hiring a driver.
 This process includes determining if the driver has violated the drug and alcohol regulations of any Department of Transportation (DOT) mode within the past three years (see 49 CFR 391.23(e)(1)-(3) and 382.413(a)).
 Currently, this requires employers or their designated consortia/third-party administrators (C/TPAs) to conduct both electronic queries in the Clearinghouse and manual inquiries with previous employers to meet the three-year time frame.